Bira/octopus-carnival/_posts/2016-11-22-equipment-part-1.md

 prospective customers.
 Either way, it requires adventuring to get!

 At the top end, most of the Artifacts from **Dungeon Fantasy 6** and similar sources would be appropriate for inclusion in the game.
+They would obviously only be available as hard-to-find loot.

+In the next article in this series, we'll take a look at one of the original game's most distinctive subsystems - equipment upgrades!

 [1]: https://bira.github.io/octopus-carnival/2016/10/06/villages-and-baronies.html